How to market your digital station

 Non-stop

 Promoting your station is almost a full time job in itself.
 But if you are broadcasting consistent and interesting content – you’ll get cut-through sooner or later.
-It won’t happen overnight though.
-Give yourself at least six months to a year to establish your station.
-As the saying goes; overnight success takes 10 years.
+It may not happen overnight though.

 Just for the record, any commercial enterprise takes five years to turn the corner and start making a profit.
 You may do it sooner because it is unlikely you’ll have to pay for premises or staff.